rainbowchad/dotfiles/README.md

 ---
 I highly suggest to not copy this in your home directory.<br />
 You should copy something you liked, and work out the dependencies.<br />
-I list some dependencies, but I'm sure that the list is incomplete.<br />
+I list some dependencies, but I'm sure that the list is incomplete.
 ---
 ---
 **Programs**: